davekilian/terracast/docs/architecture.md

 TODO this plus some other things that have come up elsewhere have me slowly leaning toward making a more foundational TerrascaleFS layer that underpins the database and the raster server, handles all the protection aspects of the system in both cloud-native and local-cluster storage, and possibly opens up the door to for sharing data between accounts in a data marketplace.
 I need some time to talk myself out of this.
 Basically the idea is to build a little bit more on the 'segment' file system concept that grew up inside the row store, and make it a more feature-complete append-only dual block/object file system that stores rows, index trees, raster tiles, etc.

 * Unified interface for chunks of row store and chunks of indexes
+* No longer a need to distinguish `trfs` vs `trfso` file systems; replication/erasure coding moves up to DFS layer
 * Can handle encryption, compression and checksumming relatively seamlessly given a read block size
 * Becomes future basis for configurable replication and erasure coding on local clusters
 * Active/sealed semantic abstracts away the idea of 'object store' vs 'block store' data